 An executor of a will in NSW is responsible for ensuring that the wishes and directions of a deceased person are properly carried out after their death.
 The role of an executor of a will in NSW involves them ensuring that any debts are paid off after the deceased death and ensuring that property and assets are correctly distributed according to the wishes of the deceased.
 They are also responsible for ensuring that any funeral arrangements are correctly carried out.

-Their main duties involve them notifying any beneficiaries named by the deceased and taking steps to ensure that all business interests are cared for and that income and investments are properly cared for.
+The main duties of an executor of a will in NSW also involve them notifying any beneficiaries named by the deceased and taking steps to ensure that all business interests are cared for and that income and investments are properly cared for.
 They must also set about collecting valuables and assets and insuring all property.

 The executor of a will in NSW is also responsible for valuing the deceased estate which means creating a list of all the assets in the estate which can include cash, business interests, personal items, securities, real estate, and property and must also take into consideration debts owed.